 - Make a smoothie for an on-the-go breakfast or snack.
 Smoothies are an easy way to get nutrients plus calories.
 Get creative with your favorite fruit, full-fat yogurt, nut butters and seeds.

-- Hummus and bean dips not only make good snacks, they are an excellent source of protein and fat.
+- Hummus and other bean dips not only make good snacks, they can provide both protein and fat, in addition to concentrated calories.